-Thank you for selecting TSTC West Texas as the college of your choice.
-Attending TSTC West Texas will be a rewarding experience for you as a person and as a professional who is well trained in technical-vocational skills.
+Thank you for selecting TSTC West Texas as your college of choice.
+Attending TSTC West Texas will be a rewarding experience for you both personally and professionally.
 The experiences and skills you acquire here will benefit you the rest of your life.
-Please read and study this Student Handbook.
-It contains much valuable information to assist you as a student.
-Also familiarize yourself with the college catalog, which is referenced frequently in this Student Handbook.
-An effort has been made to eliminate duplication of information as much as possible.
+Please read this student handbook, it contains valuable information to assist you.
+Also familiarize yourself with the college catalog, which is referenced in this handbook.

-NOTE: The Student Handbook is an official document of TSTC West Texas.
-It is issued to provide detailed information about the campus and extension centers and about current school policies and regulations of importance to students.
+NOTE: The student handbook is an official document of TSTC West Texas.
+It is issued to provide detailed information about the campuses, school policies and regulations of importance to students.
 All information contained herein was verified to be correct and contains the latest information available at the time of publication.
 All policies, rules, regulations and any other information contained in this publication are subject to change, either as a result of legislative action, actions by the TSTC West Texas Board of Regents, or any other appropriate body or department.

-If you have any questions, please consult an appropriate TSTC West Texas official for the most up-to-date information available.
+If you have any questions, please consult a TSTC West Texas official for the most up-to-date information available.